Published: July 20, 2018

 Later on, we’re able to use our Scrum User Story list to prepare more detailed estimates (for example, by the end of the Discovery Stage), prioritize feature development for sprints and so on.

 Also, we supplement the original list as we work on a project with new stories to stay up-to-date with our client’s requirements.

 First, let us remind you of a common User Stories template:

 As a [type of user], I want [an action] so that [a benefit/a value]

 Seems short and easy to write.
+By the way, you're welcome to create your own User Story template.
 However, we at Stormotion have a specific workflow that helps us deliver the best Stories:

 Let’s look them over now!

 This is the first and, maybe, the most fundamental step.
 Before writing a User Story you should actually know who the end users of your product are.
 And more important - what needs they have, which you are trying to cover.

 During our Story-writing workshops, we try to omit using such a role as simply “the user”.
 It can be applied to any person - from your customers to admins - and, therefore, it doesn’t reflect the personality of particular target groups, the way they interact with the application.